The spotlight's hittin' something that's been known to change the weather

 - Alliterative Name: "Roy Rogers".

-- Alliterative Title: "Jamaica Jerk-Off", "All the Girls Love Alice".
+- Alliterative Title: "Jamaica Jerk-Off", "All the Girls Love Alice", "Funeral for a Friend".

 - Ballad of X: "The Ballad of Danny Bailey (1909-1934)"